MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 **What are the key benefits of using Dataverse accelerator?**

-Dataverse accelerator offers several experimental preview features that are designed to enhance or accelerate development in certain areas of Dataverse capabilities.
-Although in preview, accessing these [features](#features) earlier in development can help users stay competitive and know about features coming in the native platform.
+Dataverse accelerator offers experimental and preview features that are designed to enhance or accelerate development in certain areas of Dataverse capabilities.
+Although in preview, accessing these [features](#features) earlier in development can help you stay competitive and know about features coming in the native platform.

 **Is Dataverse accelerator compatible with my existing Dataverse environment?**